Balkan tycoon, once seen as untouchable, stands trial in Serbia

 His Delta empire is partner with the likes of automakers Honda and BMW, and high street names including Nike, Accessorize and Costa Coffee.

-Despite the promises of successive governments since the fall of Serbian strongman president Slobodan Milosevic in 2000, the average Serb still grapples with pervasive, low-level graft on a daily basis.
+Despite the promises of successive governments since the fall of Serb strongman Slobodan Milosevic in 2000, the average Serb continues to grapple with pervasive, low-level graft on a daily basis.
 The average wage is 380 euros per month.

-The anti-graft campaign is the personal project of Serbia’s deputy prime minister, Aleksandar Vucic, leader of the biggest party in the ruling coalition and the possible next head of government if, as has been widely speculated, he pushes for a snap election after the start of the EU accession talks.
+The graft campaign is the personal project of Serbia’s deputy prime minister, Aleksandar Vucic, leader of the biggest party in the ruling coalition and possible next head of government if, as has been widely speculated, he pushes for a snap election after the start of the EU accession talks.

 Vucic, in a television interview on Tuesday, promised more arrests to come.